 Golden Key International Honour Society Member

 Heather is a seventh generation Pākehā New Zealander who grew up on Ngātiwai land.
 She has worked for nearly 25 years in health promotion and public health and has a long involvement in social justice activism.
-She is an activist scholar and her doctorate was on institutional racism within the public health sector, through Waikato University.
+She is an activist scholar and her doctorate was on institutional racism within the public health sector.
 Heather has worked as a grassroots practitioner, in a national workforce development role, in public health management, strategic planning and in Māori health.

 Heather’s primary research interests relate to the application of Te Tiriti o Waitangi, anti-racism praxis, and institutional racism.
 She also has a critical interest in health policy, health activism and systems change theory.
 She is a qualitative researcher, working within a critical paradigm who utilises activist scholarship, critical race theory, and engages with the Te Ara Tika ethical framework.
 Her research frequently involves collaboration with members of STIR: Stop Institutional Racism.